gddickinson/flipr-calcium-response-analysis/README.md

    - Accounts for artifact removal if enabled
    - Shown in summary plots and exports

+## Experiment Metadata

+### Metadata Entry
+The Experiment Metadata tab allows you to enter detailed information about your experiment:
+- Accession ID
+- Aliquot
+- Plate per run date
+- Passage number
+- Objective
+- Experiment date
+- Media type
+- FBS lot number
+- Cell density
+- Time frame
+- Variables
+- Lab operator
+- Phenotype
+- Results of interest
+- Expected/optimal results

+### Metadata Templates
+- Save metadata as templates for repeated experiments
+- Load templates to quickly populate fields
+- Templates are stored as JSON files for easy sharing

+### Integration with Sample IDs
+- Sample IDs are defined in the plate layout
+- Each unique Sample ID gets its own row in the experiment summary
+- Measurements are calculated separately for each Sample ID

 ## Visualization

 ### Available Plot Types